-CCPA also applies to any entity that owns, is owned by, or shares common branding with a covered business — extending its reach even further.
-CPRA expands this CCPA definition: the covered business must share personal information with the entity, and sharing common branding would cause the average consumer to understand that the entities are under common ownership.
+Where CCPA applied to any entity that owns, is owned by, or shares common branding with a covered business, CPRA takes the definition further: the covered business must share personal information with the entity, and sharing common branding would cause the average consumer to understand that the entities are under common ownership.

-Though CCPA/CPRA has various exemptions to avoid overlap with other data privacy laws like the Health Insurance Portability and Accountability Act (HIPAA), and the finance-focused Gramm-Leach-Bliley Act (GLBA), such exemptions are not absolute.
+Though CPRA has various exemptions to avoid overlap with other data privacy laws like the Health Insurance Portability and Accountability Act (HIPAA), and the finance-focused Gramm-Leach-Bliley Act (GLBA), such exemptions are not absolute.
 Health and life sciences providers and financial services firms can potentially be impacted by CCPA/CPRA as well.

 Do CPRA’s requirements differ from those of GDPR?